 Mexican Yellow Rice is a delicious side that you can pair with your favorite Latin main dishes.
-One of the most common ingredients in Mexican recipes is rice!
+Arroz Amarillo is one of the most common ingredients in Mexican cuisine is rice!
 This Mexican Yellow Rice recipe is both easy and tasty.

 Some may call this Spanish Rice, but Mexican Rice and Spanish Rice differ by region.
 In Mexico, they call it Mexican Yellow Rice and in the United States, they call it Spanish Rice.
 The recipes are very similar but like all recipes, they will vary from recipe to recipe and from region to region.

 The flavor is mild enough that you can serve it with many different types of recipes.
 Mix in some vegetables like peas or carrots to give it an extra boost.
 Serve it with refried beans on Taco Tuesdays or anytime Mexican food is on the menu.